Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] DB Subnet Group
 - [ ] DB Subnet Collection

 ### An instance is launched into a VPC subnet with the network ACL configured to al low all inbound traffic and deny all outbound traffic.
-The instance’s security group is configured to allow SSH from any IPaddress and deny all outbound traffic.
+The instance's security group is configured to allow SSH from any IPaddress and deny all outbound traffic.
 What changes need to be made to allow SSH access to the instance?

 - [ ] The out bound security group needs to be modified to allow out bound traffic.
 - [x] The outbound network ACL needs to be modified to allow outbound traffic.